pagkly/Zed/Investopedia3/What Is an Offering Memorandum.md

 What Is an Offering Memorandum?
 ## What Is an Offering Memorandum?

-An offering memorandum is a legal document that states the objectives, risks, and terms of an investment involved with a [private placement](https://www.investopedia.com/terms/p/privateplacement.asp).
-This document includes items such as a company's [financial statements](https://www.investopedia.com/terms/f/financial-statements.asp), management biographies, a detailed description of the business operations, and more.
+An offering memorandum is a legal document that states the objectives, risks, and terms of an investment involved with a [[private placement]](https://www.investopedia.com/terms/p/privateplacement.asp).
+This document includes items such as a company's [[financial statements]](https://www.investopedia.com/terms/f/financial-statements.asp), management biographies, a detailed description of the business operations, and more.

 An offering memorandum serves to provide buyers with information on the offering and to protect the sellers from the liability associated with selling unregistered securities.